rehamessa/Data-Scraping/README.md

 # Data-Scraping

-A beginner-friendly introduction to web scraping with Python — covering how HTML works, downloading web pages with `requests`, and parsing/extracting data with `BeautifulSoup`.
+covering how HTML works, downloading web pages with `requests`, and parsing/extracting data with `BeautifulSoup`.

 ## Requirements